How to set up a family office in Singapore

 Realistic timeline

 End-to-end for a 13O Single Family Office: 14–22 weeks from engagement to operational.
 End-to-end for an MFO with 13U: 20–32 weeks.
 Add 4–8 weeks if seeking accelerated MAS approval (rare).
+Consensus-driven multi-generational families commonly run 6–12 months — see the month-by-month phase breakdown.

-Who to engage
+Who to engage — the professional-services ecosystem

-A typical setup engages 4 service providers:
+A typical setup engages five service providers:

 1. A Big-4 firm or Big-4-trained boutique (KPMG, EY, PwC, Deloitte; or smaller specialists) — drives the 13O/13U application and tax structuring.